Skip to main content

 → Participation Form → Tasks (in order) → Conclusion → Analysis

-The Welcome node has three outputs:
+The Welcome node has up to four outputs:

 OutputLeads to